alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Once I see papers as promising ideas instead of ground truth, prior work doesn't intimidate me as much.
 At the same time, there's still a vast ocean of prior work, and I can barely keep myself afloat.
-Still, I'm doing research!
+But hey, I'm doing research!
 Literally pushing the boundaries of human knowledge.
 Better to light one candle than to curse the darkness.

 It takes me a while to realize reading papers isn't enough.
 I need to implement